joeturner/about-me/README.md

 **Door is always open**

 If you send me a message, through whatever channel, I'll answer it ASAP.
 I tend to work from quite early (my commute starts at 6am...), and also quite late (young family = never a quiet moment).
-If I don't answer straight away, it is for a good reason :) That being said, I will take breaks, so be assured the silence isn't personal!
+If I don't answer straight away, it is for a good reason 😴 That being said, I will take breaks, so be assured the silence isn't personal!
-If I can asnwer a question, I will, and if I don't know, I'll say so and then find out.
+If I can answer a question, I will, and if I don't know, I'll say so and then find out.

 **We're in this together**

 Don't be afraid of failing.
 You should know that you can push yourself and try new ideas.
-I don't like blame cultures, and I hope you don't either :)
+I don't like blame cultures, and I hope you don't either 🙂

 ## How I work for my direct reports